Great Coates: History

 In c.
-1887 the village consisted of the church, rectory (early 19th century, now The Old rectory), a Wesleyan chapel, and around 20 dwellings including the substantial Manor House (c.
+1887 the village consisted of the church, rectory (early 19th century, now The Old Rectory), a Wesleyan chapel, and around 20 dwellings including the substantial manor house (c.
 1878), and Great Coates House, as well as with the station less than 1/2 mile northeast of the traditional centre (church and manor site).
 Outside the village the parish was rural, with enclosed fields and drainage channels, with no other habitations of any significance, excluding Pyewipe farm to the northeast.

 This development in the parish was mostly unchanged until 1950: the Grimsby and Immingham Electric Railway which passed through the northern part of the parish opened 1912; and terraced housing was built on Woad Lane north and south of the station in the early part of the century.
 Additionally a biscuit factory (Watmough and Sons Ltd) had been established east of Woad Road, and north of the railway line by the 1930s.
 Watmough became part of Scribbans and Kemp in 1948 (later known as Kemps Biscuits, and later became part of United Biscuits).

 United Biscuits closed its factory in 1995, which then employed several hundred people.

-Today the Original Factory and Site is owned by HSH Coldstores who has developed and modernised the site into a Cold Storage Facility officially known as HSH Coldstores Lewis Howard Avenue.
+Today the original factory and site is owned by HSH Coldstores who has developed and modernised the site into a cold storage facility officially known as HSH Coldstores Lewis Howard Avenue.
 (Lewis Howard Avenue is the name of an internal access road built on the site in 2015).

 After the Second World War the Humber Estuary bank between Grimsby and Immingham was industrialised.
-(See Industry of the South Humber Bank) British Titan Products Co.
-Ltd. (later BTP Tioxide, closed c.
-2009) and CIBA Laboratories Ltd. established large chemical plants in 1949 and 1951 in the northern part of the parish, adjacent to the estuary (see Ciba, Grimsby, and Tioxide, Grimsby) The A180 road was built in the 1970s, and passes through the parish.
+(See Industry of the South Humber Bank) British Titan Products (later BTP Tioxide, closed c.
+2009) and CIBA Laboratories established large chemical plants in 1949 and 1951 in the northern part of the parish, adjacent to the estuary (see Ciba, Grimsby, and Tioxide, Grimsby) The A180 road was built in the 1970s, and passes through the parish.

 In 1968 Great Coates parish was absorbed into Grimsby.
 The urban spread of Grimsby reached Great Coates village by the 1980s with The Willows housing estate, and industrial estate development reaching the eastern edge of the village; the Wybers Wood estate had been built to adjoining the south of the village by the end of the 20th century.
 By the 1990s development of Grimsby had begun to extend beyond Great Coates, with the development of Grimsby's Europarc.

 In 2003 Great Coates was restored as a parish from Grimsby.

 In 2013 two people were killed at Great Coates level crossing when their car was hit by a train.
 The inquest reported that the driver ignored the crossing warning light and attempted to drive around the barriers; the inquest heard that the driver's judgement may have been impaired by cannabis use.